johnngnky/most-diacritics/README.md

 ```

 ## Note:
-This is an extremely badly coded project, i didn't follow any PEP8, this was done at 1am, i was just curious.
+This is an extremely badly coded project, i didn't follow any PEP8, this was done at 1am, i was just curious. also, code in releases section

 ### What this is
 So i was trying to find which english word has the most diacritics, i was thinking of the word: naïveté, before i started.